mcfrith/last-rna/last-long-reads.md

 * `-m1e-6` tells it to omit any alignment whose probability of having the wrong genomic locus is > 10^-6.
 (This happens if part of a read matches multiple loci almost equally well.)
+You may wish to replace this with `-m1` (omit nothing): each alignment's mismap probability is annotated, so you can discard ambiguous ones later.

 This recipe is perhaps more slow-and-sensitive than necessary:
 [here](http://last.cbrc.jp/doc/last-tuning.html) are some ways to make